byermekov/HashTable_From_Scratch/README.md

 ## Performance

+Hashing functions used:
+- Hashing by multiplication
+- Hashing by division

+Collision handling:
+- Separate chaining (using linked lists)

-Please refer to CS3334Proj.pdf file for detailed elaboration on performance evaluation.
+Please refer to *`CS3334Proj.pdf`* file in this repo for detailed elaboration on performance evaluation.